Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Symplectic cohomology

 One can construct an analogue of \eqref{eq:gamma-operation}, namely a map

-Again, the definition involves four summands, which one can think of as being constructed from the same surface $S$ and marked point $\zeta$ as before.
-One now removes $\zeta$, obtaining another end, and equips the result with auxiliary data that are asymptotic to those associated to $\mathit{CF}^*(E,H_3^+)$ over that end (see Figure \ref{fig:ccc2} for a schematic description).
+Again, the definition involves four summands, which one can think of as being constructed starting from the same surface $S$ and marked point $\zeta$ as before.
+One removes $\zeta$, obtaining another end, and equips the result with auxiliary data that are asymptotic to those associated to $\mathit{CF}^*(E,H_1^+)$ over that end (see Figure \ref{fig:ccc2} for a schematic description).

-Without changing the statement, one can replace the last line of \eqref{eq:to-show} with $-\gamma(k,x_2,x_1)$, following what we've done in \eqref{eq:nullhomotopy-product}.
+Without changing the statement, one can replace the last three terms in \eqref{eq:to-show} with $-\gamma(k,x_2,x_3)$, following what we've done in \eqref{eq:nullhomotopy-product}.
 At this point, the required construction is clear: one starts from Figure \ref{fig:ccc} and ``pulls out'' the additional marked point, a process which in the limit yields Figure \ref{fig:ccc2} with a copy of $k$ inserted at the extra end.
-The associated three-parameter moduli space has other relevant boundary components, namely those where the ``pulling out'' process it being carried out at a point which lies on the boundary of its allowed domain (in Figures \ref{fig:ccc}--\ref{fig:ccc2}, the dashed circles).
-But the contributions of those precisely yield the third line of \eqref{eq:to-show}. \end{proof}
+The associated three-parameter moduli space has other relevant boundary components, namely those where the ``pulling out'' process it being carried out at a point which lies on the boundary of its allowed domain (in Figures \ref{fig:ccc}--\ref{fig:ccc2}, the dashed circles); the contributions of those precisely yield the terms involving $\rho_{q^{-1}\Omega}$ in \eqref{eq:to-show}. \end{proof}

-We omit the proof of the appropriate version of \eqref{eq:nabla-derivation-2}, which is parallel, and this concludes our discussion of Proposition \ref{th:1}.
+We omit the proof of the appropriate version of \eqref{eq:nabla-derivation-2}, which is parallel; and this concludes our discussion of Proposition \ref{th:1}.
 The Floerization of Proposition \ref{th:nabla-bv} is this: